 The Origin of the Names

-When a commercial Realtor is talking about an improvement to their real estate properties, they mostly refer to it as a tenant improvement, rather than the other two terms.
-On the other hand, concept can be expressed from an accounting viewpoint as leasehold improvements.
-Finally, from a construction viewpoint, these jobs are typically called build-outs.
+When a commercial Realtor is talking about an improvement to their real estate properties, they are most likely going to refer to it as a “tenant improvement”.
+On the other hand, this same project can be expressed from an accounting viewpoint as “leasehold improvements”.
+Additionally, from a construction viewpoint, these jobs are typically called “build-outs”.
+This one type of project can be called three different names, depending on who you talk to.

 No matter what name you use, it’s important to consider these changes and improvements when making your business budget.
 When you’re shopping for commercial space, look for spaces that want to keep startup costs low.
 And of course, hire tenant improvement contractors that have plenty of experience working on projects in the St. Louis area.